 - 1. Each lot may include detached storage buildings and garages for the sole use of the occupants of the principal building or principal use on that lot. - 2.
 The total ground floor area of all storage buildings and garages on a lot cannot exceed ten percent of the lot's net area. - 3.
 Only those buildings that are designed, constructed, and approved by the Larimer County Building Division as storage buildings or garages may be used for this purpose. - a.
-Manufactured homes, including pre-1974 mobile homes, cannot be used as storage buildings, barns, or garages. - b.
+Manufactured homes, including pre-1974 mobile homes, cannot be used as storage buildings, barns, or garages without approval from the County Planning Division and the issuance of a building permit. - b.
 Semitrailers with attached running gear (i.e., axels, wheels) cannot be used as storage buildings or garages.